12 Best Men’s Sweatpants Review for January, 2023 (That She Will Definitely Steal) – with Buying Guide

-But we’d actually describe these Under Armours a cross between cropped and more traditional sweats, because their legs extend past the thigh and terminate in cuffs around the top of the ankle.
+But we’d actually describe these Under Armours as a cross between cropped and more traditional sweats because their legs extend past the thigh and terminate in cuffs around the top of the ankle.

 It’s often difficult to find a good selection of sizes when you shop online.
-That’s not the case with the Sportstyle Jogger Pants, which are available in 16 different sizes (and ten colors) from extra small to 4X, with the large to 4X sizes also available in a “tall” version.
+That’s not the case with the Sportstyle Jogger Pants, which are available in 16 different sizes (and ten colours) from extra small to 4X, with the large to 4X sizes also available in a “tall” version.
 Their tapered style with ankle-length cuffs makes them the perfect choice for biking, jogging, or a casual walk around town.
-These aren’t cheap sweats but they’re definitely reasonably-priced, compared to brand-name designer joggers.
+These aren’t cheap sweats, but they’re definitely reasonably-priced compared to brand-name designer joggers.

 (If you like Under Armour products but prefer traditional cotton sweats, the review team recommends the UA Men’s Rival Cotton Pants, priced around the same level.
 Both are available at Amazon.)

 We don’t know why more companies don’t offer this mix between cropped and traditional tapered sweatpants; to us, the comfortable Sportstyle Jogger Pants are the perfect length – and look great.

 Facts and figures for the Under Armour Men’s Sportstyle Jogger Pants: